 Two-tier Strategy a Way to ‘Reinvigorate’ ERP

-Running two ERP systems seems counter to ERP’s ostensible aim of consolidating a company’s internal and external data, including financial, sales and marketing information.
-Yet using a so-called two-tier ERP approach offers benefits, say experts.
+Running two ERP solutions seems counter to ERP’s ostensible aim of consolidating a company’s internal and external data, including financial, sales and marketing information.
+Yet using a so-called two-tier ERP strategy offers benefits, say experts.

 A typical set-up is to have Oracle or SAP operating as the primary system while adding a different tool elsewhere, often using a software-as-a-service delivery model.
 Infor, Microsoft, Epicor, Plex, Ultimate Software, NetSuite, Workday, QAD and IFS are some of the more frequently used vendors for the secondary deployments, Wang noted.